-Getting started on my website edit has proven to be the most difficult part of the process for me.
+Getting started on my website edit has proven to be the most difficult part of the process.
 In the past, I’d always dread facing a mountain of work like this.
-Not only did I have to look at all my own photos and decide who would relate the most to what kinds of images, I had to try to figure out what the “best” stuff was.
-I’d always be second guessing myself, and even if I asked friends in the industry to help, somehow I always believed that I knew better.
+Not only did I have to look at all my photos and decide who would relate the most to what kinds of images, but I also had to try to figure out what the “best” stuff was.
+I’d always be second-guessing myself, and even if I asked friends in the industry to help, somehow, I always believed that I knew better.

 That’s the problem.
-I am, just like so many photographers, far too close to my own work.
+I am, just like so many photographers, far too close to my work.
 I have a sentimental attachment to certain images because I was there when they were taken.
 No one else in the world will ever have that same sense of fondness or nostalgia when they look at those images.
-Now this doesn’t necessarily mean that those images are not strong on their own, it just means that my judgment can be clouded by emotion.
+This doesn’t necessarily mean that those images are not strong on their own; it just means that my judgment can be clouded by emotion.

 This is where I was fortunate to be able to turn to Jennifer Kilberg, who I have been collaborating with on my marketing plans for this year.
 Jennifer is my consultant/advisor/guru and was assigned to work with me via the Agency Access Campaign Manager Pro program.
 Lucky her!
 Actually, lucky me to be honest.

 Working with Jennifer has been an easy process, and she has opened my eyes to a new way of looking at my work, as well as how to present it to the world.
 While I had intentions to do a lot of what she suggested, let’s face it, the road to hell is paved with good intentions – it’s about getting it done.

 Working as a team, talking and listening, editing the images together on Skype and apart, being open to her points as an editor and marketing expert … all of these things led to an easy-going work atmosphere, and we got the job done efficiently.